-IMPACT LEVEL OF IMPACT/ SIGNIFICANCE BEFORE MITIGATION MITIGATION MEASURES LEVEL OF IMPACT/ SIGNIFICANCE AFTER MITIGATION case construction: 1.
-Apply water during grading/grubbing activities to all active disturbed areas at least three times daily.
-Apply water to all onsite roadways at least three times daily or use of magnesium chloride or other County-approved dust suppression additives and apply water one-time daily.
+IMPACT LEVEL OF IMPACT/ SIGNIFICANCE BEFORE MITIGATION MITIGATION MEASURES LEVEL OF IMPACT/ SIGNIFICANCE AFTER MITIGATION activities to all active disturbed areas at least three times daily as needed to comply with its Dust Control Plan and comply with the ICAPCD's opacity limits.
+2. Apply water to all onsite roadways at least three times daily as needed to comply with the project's Dust Control Plan and with the ICAPCD's opacity limits or use of magnesium chloride or other County-approved dust suppression additives and apply water one time daily.
 3. Reduce all construction related traffic speeds onsite to below 15 Miles per Hour (MPH).
-MM4.4.1b The following mitigation requirements shall be implemented to reduce construction related NO x impacts to a level below significance during worst-case construction: Use Diesel Oxidation Catalyst or alternative devices that achieve equivalent NOx emission reduction on all large diesel construction equipment as required by ICAPCD.
+MM4.4.1b The following mitigation requirements shall be implemented to reduce construction related NO impacts to a level below significance during worst-case construction: ■ Use Diesel Oxidation Catalyst or alternative devices that achieve equivalent NO emission reduction on all large diesel construction equipment as